lpetrovic05/hiero-improvement-proposals-lazar/HIP/hip-xxxx-quiescence.md

 In its simplest form, detecting when to quiesce is done by counting non-ancient non-consensus transactions.
 If there are no non-ancient non-consensus transactions, there is nothing to reach consensus, so we can stop creating events.

-Additionally, we should also check if there are any pending transactions that have been submitted but are not yet part of an event.
-If there are, we should not quiesce.

-##### Rule 2: Signature transactions should be treated differently

-One complication comes from block signature transactions.
+A complication comes from block signature transactions.
 These transactions do not need to reach consensus.
 However, they do need to be gossiped.
 If we want a fully signed block with all transactions, we need to create events with these transactions and then gossip them.
 If we were to try to reach consensus on these signature transactions as well, we would produce another block that would again need signatures, this way the network would never quiesce.

+Additionally, we should also check if there are any pending transactions that have been submitted but are not yet part of an event.
+If there are, we should not quiesce.

-##### Rule 3: Fully signed blocks
+##### Rule 2: Fully signed blocks

 In order for a block to be fully signed, it needs signatures from a majority of nodes.
 If a node stops creating events after it has sent out its signature, other nodes might not be able to do the same as they might not have eligible